-On the 29th March 2019, if the UK leaves the EU without a deal, large numbers of UK businesses will be expected to apply the same procedures for EU shipments that exist when trading with the rest of the world.
+On the 31st of January 2020, if the UK leaves the EU without a deal, large numbers of UK businesses will be expected to apply the same procedures for EU shipments that exist when trading with the rest of the world.

 At the present time, processes for trading with countries outside the EU, goods are not discharged from customs control until a full import declaration is made and any outstanding vat/duty amounts owed are settled.